PumpedSardines/Tajpi/README.md

 # Tajpi
-A macos clone of the windows program [Tajpi](http://www.zz9pza.net/tajpi/en/) that lets you type esperanto letters by holding down the alt-gr key.
+A macos clone of the windows program [Tajpi](http://www.zz9pza.net/tajpi/en/) that lets you type esperanto letters by holding down the option key.
 ## Table of Contents

 * [Download](#download)